 Data science found it's way into my life through courses I've taken online and through my university.
 I still enjoy dabbling with it!

-Currently self-teaching myself UI/UX design with Figma over the summer!
+Self-taught myself a little UI/UX design with Figma over the summer!
 It's a super valuable skill that makes or breaks an app.

 Here you can find the best projects I've done in my developer career!